butteredcorn/Express-Documentation/docs/express-app-example/introduction.md

 ## Additional Notes and Warnings

-All notes are separated into their own grey blocks of text like so:
+All notes are separated into their own indented blocks of text like so:

 >note: Our notes are noted like this.